 Atelier Rorona Plus: The Alchemist of Arland Review

-Sony PS VitaAlso available on Sony PS Vita and Sony PlayStation 3
+Reviewed on Sony PS VitaAlso available on Sony PS Vita and Sony PlayStation 3

 The Arland games have been a funny old trilogy on the Vita - in fact, I can’t recall another trilogy ever, original or remastered, where the games were released in a chronologically incorrect order.
 There were reasons for the release order, of course – Atelier Rorona was always the game that would take the most work to get it up to standards, and perhaps we were all better off with having the easier releases pushed out earlier.

 If you’ve been following the series since they started appearing on the Vita then you’ll know what to expect from Rorona, although the story is made all the more welcome by the fact that you finally get to see your host of returning characters at the very start of their tales.
 Rorona is a young alchemist, apprenticed to Astrid, the greatest alchemist ever.
 Astrid, however, is also exceptionally lazy, so when nefarious figures in Arland plan to close Astrid’s workshop down and replace it with a factory, Astrid hands the keys over to Rorona and leaves it up to her to save the workshop and prove that alchemy can be of value to the people of Arland.